 When I surveyed my readers with Hashimoto’s a few years ago, 40 percent of people reported already being dairy free, while 57 percent reported that they suspected they were sensitive to dairy.

-The most common ways people feel their reactions to dairy include gut reactions (like bloating, diarrhea and acid reflux), as well as lung reactions (coughing, asthma, sinusitis, postnasal drip, mucus) and skin (eczema, rashes, acne).
+The most common ways a dairy sensitivity may manifest are via gut reactions (like bloating, diarrhea, and acid reflux), as well as lung reactions (coughing, asthma, sinusitis, postnasal drip, and mucus) and skin reactions (eczema, rashes, and acne).

 Are You a Baby Cow?

 Often, the argument against drinking dairy is overly simplified… “Humans are the only mammals that drink another mammal’s breast milk.
 Cow’s milk is only good for baby cows!”

 This argument can be tough to counter, unless of course, you can think of examples of people who are perfectly healthy and drink lots of cow’s milk… and we all know those people.

 Therefore, we need to dig deeper and find another explanation.